mistu7debnath/Rock-Paper-Scissors-Game/README.md

 🎯 About The Project

-A fun and interactive Rock Paper Scissors game built with HTML, CSS, and JavaScript!
-This version includes visual hand animations, sound effects and round-based gameplay. 🎮
+A modern and interactive version of the classic Rock Paper Scissors game built using HTML, CSS, and JavaScript.
 ## 🎯 Features

 - 👊🖐️✌️ Visual hand signs that animate like real gameplay